 The two X-34 hypersonic research aircraft developed by Orbital Sciences Corp. to serve as flight demonstrators for a NASA rocket engine technology development program in the mid-1990s were transported overland via truck from NASA's Dryden Flight Research Center at Edwards Air Force Base to the Mojave Air and Spaceport Nov.
 16-17.
 The two technology demonstrators will be stored temporarily at a hangar operated by the National Test Pilot School while undergoing inspections by Orbital Sciences personnel to determine if they are viable for flight.

 The two X-34s and parts for a third had been in storage at various locations on Edwards and at NASA Dryden for the past eight years, after the original development program was terminated in 2001 for both technical and budgetary reasons.
 Although the first X-34 was carried aloft for three captive-carry flights by Orbital's Lockheed L-1011 mother ship in 1999, neither X-34 ever flew in free flight.

-According to John Kelly, NASA Dryden's Flight Opportunities Program office manager, the two vehicles are under consideration as potential flight platforms for reusable space launch vehicle technology demonstrations, such as return-to-launch-site recovery and rapid-turnaround for lower-cost operations.
+The first X-34 technology demonstrator was carried aloft by Orbital Science's L-1011 mothership for three captive-carry flights in 1999.
+(NASA / Tom Tschida) According to John Kelly, NASA Dryden's Flight Opportunities Program office manager, the two vehicles are under consideration as potential flight platforms for reusable space launch vehicle technology demonstrations, such as return-to-launch-site recovery and rapid-turnaround for lower-cost operations.